Hypoxia in fish: Energy conservation

 The first prediction holds true.
 When membrane permeability to Na+ and K+ ions was compared between reptiles and mammals, reptile membranes were discovered to be five times less leaky.
-The second prediction has been more difficult to prove experimentally, however, indirect measures have showed a decrease in Na+/K+-ATPase activity in eel and trout hepatocytes during hypoxic conditions.
+The second prediction has been more difficult to prove experimentally; however, indirect measures have shown a decrease in Na+/K+-ATPase activity in eel and trout hepatocytes during hypoxic conditions.
 Results seem to be tissue-specific, as crucian carp exposed to hypoxia do not undergo a reduction in Na+/K+ ATPase activity in their brain.
 Although evidence is limited, ion channel arrest enables organisms to maintain ion channel concentration gradients and membrane potentials without consuming large amounts of ATP.

 Enhanced glycogen stores

 The limiting factor for fish undergoing hypoxia is the availability of fermentable substrate for anaerobic metabolism; once substrate runs out, ATP production ceases.
 Endogenous glycogen is present in tissue as a long term energy storage molecule.
 It can be converted into glucose and subsequently used as the starting material in glycolysis.

 A key adaptation to long-term survival during hypoxia is the ability of an organism to store large amounts of glycogen.
 Many hypoxia-tolerant species, such as carp, goldfish, killifish, and oscar contain the largest glycogen content (300-2000 μmol glocosyl units/g) in their tissue compared to hypoxia-sensitive fish, such as rainbow trout, which contain only 100 μmol glocosyl units/g.
 The more glycogen stored in a tissue indicates the capacity for that tissue to undergo glycolysis and produce ATP.